gallosanchez23/roborregos-web-dashboard/README.md

 $ docker-compose up -d
 ```

-If it is the first time you are running running the project, you will need to create the project's database.
+If it is the first time you are running the project, you will need to create the project's database.
 For this, fire up a new terminal and navigate to the project's directory.
 Once you are there, run:

 ```bash
 $ docker-compose run web rails db:create